olelong/42_Webserv/README.md

 #### 2. Create a web server:
 #### 3. Manage the HTTP requests and responses:

-Exemple of an HTTP request :
+An exemple of HTTP request :

 ![request](./img/request.png)